 Since S-131 does not add product-specific metadata attributes, the S-100 metadata classes and schema are used in S-131 exchange sets without extension.
 The constraints S-131 imposes on generic S-100 metadata are included in Clause 14.2, generally as remarks describing the extra conditions and restrictions imposed by S-131 (such as making an optional attribute mandatory).

-The S-131 product specification package includes an implementation of the S-131 constraints on metadata attributes) as Schematron rules in files available from the IHO schema server.
+The S-131 product specification package includes an implementation of the S-131 constraints on metadata attributes as Schematron rules in files available from the IHO schema server.
 The generic S-100 schemas distribution includes a similar implementation of “sanity checks” and S-100 constraints However, neither S-100 not S-131 mandate use of Schematron processors or the distributed Schematron rule files in implementations.
 Implementers may substitute any implementation method to apply or check constraints instead of using a Schematron-capable processor, including re-encoding the constraints in any suitable implementation-specific language.

 This clause defines the mandatory and optional metadata needed for S-131.
 In some cases (if provided by the producer or exchange set packager) the metadata may be repeated in a language other than English.
 See S-100 Part 17 Clauses 17-4.6 - 17-4.8 for guidance on encoding of metadata in languages other than English.